GasWagen/yii2-jquery-gritter/README.md

 ```

-od as dependency in your asset bundle
+or as dependency in your asset bundle
 ```php
 <?
 // ...